PSP-SL-Payload/.github/profile/README.md

 ## Organization Scheme
 Make repos as needed/desired.
-The work of old teams will be marked LEGACY and followed by the year.
-Use the work done on those as guidance for future endeavors.
+- LEGACY_xxx: denotes repos that past teams have used and are no longer supported.
+These are kept for reference and guidance on what past teams have done.
+- Template_xxx: denotes repos that are 'templates'.
+Use them to create new repos when you need to do that
+- Docs_xxx: denots repos that are meant for holding the documentation for the code repos

 ## Technology Preferences
 ### Software